Contributing

 To run tests for individual components during development:

-# Go tests only
+# Single Go package

-cd core && go test -v ./...
+go test ./core/adapters/inbound/agents/claudecode/... -race -v

-# Swift tests only
+# Swift tests

 cd platforms/macos && swift test